Argentina • UNESCO World Heritage Site

 Upper Circuit Trail

-An elevated walkway system stretching 1.7 kilometres through the forest canopy, providing spectacular panoramic views over the falls' upper cascades and allowing visitors to witness the dramatic transformation as peaceful river water plunges into the gorge below.
+An elevated walkway system stretching 1.7 kilometers through the forest canopy, providing spectacular panoramic views over the falls' upper cascades and allowing visitors to witness the dramatic transformation as peaceful river water plunges into the gorge below.
 Multiple viewing platforms showcase different waterfall perspectives, from intimate encounters with smaller cascades to sweeping vistas of the entire system.
 The accessible boardwalk construction makes this trail suitable for visitors of all fitness levels while offering exceptional photography opportunities.
 Educational interpretation panels enhance understanding of the geological forces and ecological processes that created and sustain this remarkable natural wonder throughout the subtropical climate.

 Atlantic Forest Biodiversity